Qamreen22/OCTANET_NOVEMBER/README.md

 ## Task 1: Landing Page

 ### Task Description
-For Task 1, I developed a Landing Page.
+For Task 1, I developed a **Landing Page**.
 The objective was to create a visually appealing and informative landing page for a specific purpose or product.

 ### Screenshots
 ![Task 1 ScreenShot](./task1/Landing%20page%20screenshot.jpeg)